Get the recipe here.

 Optional toppings: maple syrup, blueberries, and chopped walnuts

 Combine apple cider vinegar and almond milk, set aside (to make buttermilk).

 Make a flaxseed “egg” by combining flaxseed and water.
 Stir and set aside.

-Combine flour, baking powder and Vega Essentials or Vega One.
+Combine flour, baking powder and protein powder.
 If making waffles, add sugar now.

 In a separate bowl, combine banana, flaxseed egg, buttermilk mixture, and coconut oil (1 tablespoon for pancakes, 2 tablespoon for waffles).

 Mix wet into dry ingredients, until mostly combined, then fold in blueberries (if the batter appears too thick, add more almond milk 1 tablespoon at a time. if it’s too thin add 1 tablespoon of flour at a time).